A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Discussion

 \section{Discussion}

 We find that interiors of close-in planets are similar in their properties to interiors of further out planets, down to 0.03AU for our model parameters.
-As a result, information from observations of close-in planets may tell us on their further-out twins.
+As a result, information from observations of close-in planets may tell us about their further-out twins.
 For example, measurements of obliquity and Love numbers of close-in planets \citep[e.g.,][]{kellermann18} might be useful to represent similar further-out planets.
-On the other direction, studying our solar system ice-giants can help our understanding of close-in ice-rich exoplanets\footnote{In this context, in \cite{vazanhel20} we showed that Uranus models with gradual composition distribution and mixed ice and rock in 1:2 and 2:1 ratios can fit the measurements of Uranus.}.
+In the other direction, studying our solar system ice giants can help our understanding of close-in ice-rich exoplanets\footnote{In this context, in \cite{vazanhel20} we showed that Uranus models with gradual composition distribution and mixed ice and rock (1:2 and 2:1 mass ratios) can fit the measurements of Uranus.}.

 The radius valley in the Kepler's data \citep{fulton17} may be explained by two populations of dry and ice-rich planets \citep{zeng19,venturini20b}.
-Here we suggest that the water/steam envelope of ice-rich planets is limited by the ice-rock interaction.
-Hence, even if the planet contains large fraction of ice, its water envelope might be less than 1\% of the planet's mass, because most of the ice in the interior is miscible in the rock.
-Observation of close-in planetary atmospheres in the coming years, by the ARIEL \citep{tinetti18} and JWST \citep{greene16} missions, will be able to shed some light on this topic by detecting the volatile abundance of planetary envelopes.
-Yet, the estimated mass of the envelope and its water content may not be representative of the bulk volatile content.
+Observation of close-in planetary atmospheres in the coming years, by the ARIEL \citep{tinetti18} and JWST \citep{greene16} missions, will be able to shed some light on this topic by detecting the volatile abundance of planetary envelopes, and contribute the link of interior models to observations \citep{helled21}.
+Here, we suggest that the mass of the water/steam envelope of ice-rich planets is limited by the ice-rock interaction.
+Hence, the estimated mass of the envelope and its water content may not be representative of the bulk volatile content, as some of the ice may be locked in the rock in the deep interior.

-We show here that ice and rock tend to mix in planetary interior conditions, both for interiors with gradual composition distribution and for core-envelope structure.
-This finding emphasises the importance of material interaction in determining the interior structure of planets.
-In order to properly determine the planetary structure the interactions between the different species should be considered.
-Material distribution in the interior affect trends in observation data, such as the planetary radius-mass relation, and correlation between planetary mass and envelope metallicity \citep{thorngren16,welbanks19,chachan19}.
-Therefore, we suggest to include the ice-rock interaction we present here when interpreting exoplanet observation data.
+We find in this study that ice and rock tend to mix in the interiors of 5-15\me planets, both for interiors with gradual composition distribution and for core-envelope structure.
+This finding emphasizes the importance of material properties in determining the interior structure of planets.
+In order to properly determine the planetary structure the interactions between different species should be considered.
+Material distribution in the interior affects trends in observation data, such as the planetary radius-mass relation {\citep{shah21}}, and correlation between planetary mass and envelope metallicity \citep{thorngren16,welbanks19,chachan19}.
+Therefore, we suggest {that the mixed ice-rock interiors that} we present here {should be considered} when interpreting exoplanet observation data.